rubensmoura87/MultiATSM/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* fixed a bug in the function "DatabasePrep" to accommodate the recent changes in R-devel which changes match()
+* fixed a bug in the *NumOutputs* function concerning the forward premia computation so that the example in the vignette works properly